 I have several particularly rare ones.
 One is an old Monroe County Sheriff’s Pistol Team patch.
 I also have a Lake Placid Police Patch, current issue, which is rare because they don’t usually give them out to the public.
 When I saw the Lake Placid patch online, I had to have it.
 I also have a few defunct Onondaga County Fire patches, and the afore-mentioned vintage Syracuse Fire Department ones.

 I started out with about 5 patches from my father and grandfather’s career.
 I trade any duplicates I had in the early stages of collecting.
 I’ve purchased a few here and there.
 Some folks have given me a few freebies because they liked seeing young kids interested in it, or wanted to help me start my collection.

 Are there any patches you really want but haven’t been able to find?

-I actually have quite an extensive list of wanted patches on my Facebook profile.
 My “unicorn patch” is the New York State Police 1980 Olympic Task Force patch.
 I saw it in a display case in the Whiteface Mountain Lodge with ski patches.
 I’ve searched high and low, and can’t even find it online!!

 Chris Clemens is the Founder/Publisher of Exploring Upstate.
 From his hometown in Rochester, he spends as much time as possible connecting with the history, culture, and places that make Upstate New York a land of discovery.
 Follow him on Twitter at @cpclemens